mark-sivill-kong/kong-gateway-enterprise-3-0-new-features/README.md

 * This github project copied to the localhost machine
 * Working versions of docker and docker-compose on the localhost machine
-* A [honeycomb.io](https://honeycomb.io) account and assoicated API key for sending opentelemetry data to the account
+* A [honeycomb.io](https://honeycomb.io) account and associated API key for sending opentelemetry data to the account
 * A Kong enterprise license key

 ## Pre-setup